Jannover5000r/Untis-Logger/README.md

-# Well, i guess this is not temporary anymore and will just become the new main

 # Discord bot for logging Untis timetable to a Discord Webhook and Multiple accounts which can be added using !addaccount in a server whit the Bot

 ## create .env with Credentials